 Enter the water from on of the sandy beaches surrounding the island, depending on which area you want to snorkel.

-Snorkeling is good all around the island, surrounded by sand, rocks and coral, but we particularly recommend you the two coral reefs areas (↕3-12ft/1-4m), known for the richness of their marine life (see map above).
+Snorkeling is good all around the island, surrounded by sand, rocks, and coral, but we particularly recommend you the two coral reef areas (↕3-12ft/1-4m), known for the richness of their marine life (see map above).

 Two species of sea turtles (hawksbill and green sea turtles) are frequently observed around Tsarabanjina, grazing peacefully on the seabed.

-The only accommodation set on the island is the Constance Tsarabanjina hotel.
-The residents of all have full board.
+The only accommodation set on the island is the Constance Tsarabanjina.
+Stays at the resort is full board.

 Sea turtles (especially hawksbill sea turtles) are a familiar sight in Tsarabanjina.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: